manueca/dq_framework/README.md

 ## Definition
 ---------------
-This repository consists of all the artifacts related dq-meter code and related artifcats.
+This repository consists of all the artifacts related dq-framework code and related artifcats.

 Define the process flow for the quality framework Explain the technical stack and process flow   used.